How to Write SOAP Notes in Physical Therapy: SOAP Note Meaning, Tips and Examples

 • Example 3: "Gait analysis reveals a slight limp on the right side, with decreased stance time on the affected leg.
 Positive straight leg raise test at 45°, indicating possible lumbar radiculopathy."

 Including such detailed observations provides a factual basis for assessing the patient's condition and planning subsequent treatments.
+These findings contribute to a normal physical exam baseline against which future progress can be measured.

 With the objective data thoroughly documented, the next step is to synthesize this information in the Assessment section to form a comprehensive clinical impression.